Skip to main content

 How to Store Your Compounded GLP‑1 Vial

-Compounded semaglutide and tirzepatide are sterile, multi‑dose vials.
+Compounded semaglutide and tirzepatide are sterile, multi‐dose vials.
 At home, keep them in the refrigerator between 36 and 46°F (2 to 8°C).
 Do not place vials near freezer vents, do not freeze, and avoid direct sunlight or hot cars.
-These temperature and light precautions are consistent with GLP‑1 labeling and help maintain potency.
+These temperature and light precautions are consistent with GLP‐1 labeling and help maintain potency.
+If the vial is unpunctured, GLP-1 medications can remain stable for up to 60 days at room temperature without compromising their efficacy.
+However, refrigeration is required once the vial is punctured.

 Keep vials in their original carton or an amber container to limit light exposure.
 Return the vial to the fridge immediately after each dose.